-Funding for PA is paid proportionately by the State agency (NCDPS/NCEM) and FEMA.
-Generally, the federal contribution is 75% and the State contribution is 25%.
-For large disasters that exceed the North Carolina Statewide Impact Cost Share Adjustment (such as Hurricanes Floyd and Fran), the matching ratio may be adjusted to higher percentages of federal share, such as 90% federal and 10% state, or even 100% federal for some emergencies such as COVID-19 (depending on time frame).
+The State agency (NCDPS/NCEM) and FEMA proportionately pay Funding for PA.
+The federal contribution is 75% and the State contribution is 25%.
+For large disasters that exceed the North Carolina Statewide Impact Cost Share Adjustment (such as Hurricanes Floyd and Fran), the matching ratio may be adjusted to higher percentages of federal share, such as 90% federal and 10% state, or even 100% federal for some emergencies such as COVID-19 (depending on period).
 NCDPS/NCEM serves as grantee/recipient for all funds under this program.
 Subrecipients of grant funds from NCDPS/NCEM under this program may also be referred to as sub-grantees or applicants.